valory-xyz/open-autonomy/docs/abci.md

 ## What is Tendermint

 Tendermint is software for securely and consistently replicating an application on many machines.
-It is Byzantine fault tolerant (BFT), i.e. it has the ability to tolerate machines failing in arbitrary ways, including becoming malicious.
+It is Byzantine fault-tolerant (BFT), i.e. it has the ability to tolerate machines failing in arbitrary ways, including becoming malicious.